-I’ve been an amateur photographer since my high school days.
-For many years I shot 35mm film on a Canon A1 and later a Canon T90.
+I’ve been a photographer since my high school days.
+For many years I shot 35mm film with a Canon A1 and later a Canon T90.
 I still use my trusty T90 occasionally but migrated to digital photography by way of the Fuji S5200FD and Fuji S6000FD bridge cameras.
 I returned to Canon with the purchase of a Canon 40D which I used for many years.
 Recently I’ve moved to the Canon 6D, a full frame DSLR.
 In the last few years I’ve been doing a lot of photography models.
 You can find a sampling of my work in my Flickr portfolio.
 Like everyone else, I also make frequent use of the camera on my phone to record daily life.
 You can follow me as Steevithak on Instagram or view my phone stream sets broken down by year on flickr.